firebase/firebase-js-sdk/docs-devsite/auth.md

 Adds an observer for changes to the signed-in user's ID token.

 This includes sign-in, sign-out, and token refresh events.
+This will not be triggered automatically upon ID token expiration.
+Use [User.getIdToken()](./auth.user.md#usergetidtoken) to refresh the ID token.

 <b>Signature:</b>